SalvatoreRa/tutorial/machine learning/README.md

 I am providing some useful fuctions and classes that can be ready to use.
 I am providing them as executable python file that you can import and use.
 You find them in the **utility folder**.

+Check in the utiliy folder the example of usages and the explanation about them.
+Each function is document and you can access the provided documentation.

 For example, if you want to use my regression_report function in Colab you can import in this way:

 ```Python